zq768/LegisLink-Tartanhacks-2024/README.md

-# LegisLink: Make your voice heard.
+# LegisLink: Make your voices heard.

 **"I want to see a change, but...what can I even accomplish on my own?**